biofcallejas/pysplicing/README.md

 TACOS pipeline is divided into three main steps:
 ```
-1.- RNA seq mapping to the reference genome.
+1.- RNAseq mapping to the reference genome.
 2.- Processing of the SJs.
 3.- Transcript assembly
 ```